Yulu language: History

 The Yulu population itself only numbers some thousands, and subsists mostly on agriculture, hunting, and honey production.
 They are not assumed to be indigenous to the region they currently inhabit, and the mythology surrounding the Yulu's origin tells that they migrated northwest through Fur from the Blue Nile to reach the area of Sudan where they currently reside.
 Later, some Yulu were pushed farther west into the CAR.

 Many Yulu speakers prefer speaking Arabic, the official language of Sudan and one which was embraced by the academic community.
 In 1960, Arabic was required in education past grade 3 and through university.
 The Navaisha Peace agreement added more flexibility, though, by allowing small provinces to adopt local languages as official ones.
 Teachers and academics in the Bahr el-Ghazal region of Sudan have pushed for the more widespread use of local languages in schools, specifically pointing out that many, including Yulu, survived in books published by Catholic missionaries, which should be taken advantage of.

 Geographic distribution

 Yulu is not the dominant indigenous language in the region within which it is spoken, however, it is used over a wide geographic area, consequently making it difficult to know how many speakers there are.
 The estimated 7,000 speakers are divided between roughly 4,000 in the CAR and 3,000 in Sudan.
-Within the CAR, the language is spoken in the Ouadda-Djalél and Ouadda sub-prefectures, while in Sudan it is primarily spoken in the southwestern area of Darfur and Western Bahr el-Ghazal.
+Within the CAR, the language is spoken in the Ouanda Djallé and Ouadda sub-prefectures, while in Sudan it is primarily spoken in the southwestern area of Darfur and Western Bahr el-Ghazal.

 A 2013 survey reported that ethnic Yulu reside in Dem Jalab Boma, Ringi Payam, Raja County, South Sudan.